Flora233333/Instant-Messaging-System-Java-and-Java-Swing/README.md

 **A Instant Messaging System Complete write by Java and Java Swing**

-*GUI is so hard for me to produce*😥
+*Use Java Swing to write GUI is so hard for me*😥

 **Ok, this progarme implement:🎈**